pcaston/OpenPeerPower.github.io/source/_integrations/input_boolean.markdown

 ### Restore State

 If you set a valid value for `initial` this integration will start with state set to that value.
-Otherwise, it will restore the state it had prior to Home Assistant stopping.
+Otherwise, it will restore the state it had prior to Open Peer Power stopping.

 ## Automation Examples